 Workers’ Compensation Claims: An injured individual can file a workers’ compensation claim under state or federal law to receive benefits, including medical treatment.

-Several other legal methods of recourse, including Maintenance and Cure and the Longshore and Harbor Workers’ Compensation Act, provide for maritime workers injured on the job to longshoremen and harbor workers as well.
+Several other legal methods of recourse, including Maintenance and Cure and the Longshore and Harbor Workers’ Compensation Act (LHWCA), provide for maritime workers injured on the job as well as longshoremen and harbor workers.